emanuil/nagual/README.md

 `192.168.8.21 api.twitter.com`

 This will route all the traffic intended to the external service, first through the simulator.
-Depending on how you setup Naual rules, the requests will either be simulated or forwarded to the real service.
+Depending on how you setup Nagual rules, the requests will either be simulated or forwarded to the real service.

 If for some reason you can not edit `/etc/hosts`, your options would be (depending on the architecture of your application):
 * to edit your application code